Getting started

 .

-Also, you may provide your own route resolver function using Scramble::route
+Also, you may provide your own route resolver function using routes

 method of a service provider.
 This way you can exclude routes or include just few ones.
 It will take precedence over the default route matching.
 For example, in your AppServiceProvider